IRS Form 1099-DIV

 - No Hidden Charges

 The 1099-DIV form is used to report stock or mutual fund dividends and other distributions.
-Read on to learn the step-by-step instructions for filing Form 1099-DIV and more:
+Read on to learn the Line by line form 1099-DIV instructions.

 1. Form 1099-DIV Overview